Worst of Humberto to steer east of Bahamas, U.S. but surf may be dangerous

 Could Humberto swing toward Atlantic Canada?

-As far as any impact on southeastern Canada from Humberto next weekend, it is too early to say with any confidence.
+As far as any impact on southeastern Canada from Humberto during the upcoming weekend, it is too early to say with any confidence.
 However, the risk is lower than it was from this past week since Humberto formed farther to the east in the first place.

 System in Gulf bears watching